Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/composite-entities.md

 * The Sub-entity with Description cannot be part of a composite entity.
 * Make sure that the sub-entities are not part of the dialog flow in the task using the composite entity.
 * If the sub-entity allows multi-items, the parent composite entity accepts only one value for the sub-entity and not a list.
+* Normally, the NLP engine can identify and map user input to the correct sub-entity.
+However, when PII (Personal Identifiable Information) masking is applied to sensitive data, the NLP engine cannot interpret the masked input, making it impossible to determine which sub-entity (e.g., phone number or email address) the data corresponds to.

 ## Passing Values